Ikromjon1998/welcome-young-developers-module-2/README.md

+# Web Development for Young Coders

+Welcome to the awesome world of web development!
+This course is designed to teach you the skills you need to create your own cool websites.
+Let's dive in!

+## 🎯 Course Overview

+* **Age Group:** 11-15 years old
+* **Session Length:** 1 hour per session
+* **Main Goal:** Build a basic website that you can share with friends and family!

 ## 🧙‍♂️ Module 2: Your First Website with GitHub Pages (16 sessions)

 Get ready to add a touch of magic to your websites!
 In this module, we'll learn JavaScript, the coding language that makes websites interactive and fun, and use GitHub Pages to publish them.